 The two main types of plant-based diets are vegetarian and vegan.
 A vegetarian diet is simply a diet that does not include any meat.
 A vegan diet is a vegetarian diet that also excludes eggs, dairy products and all other animal-derived ingredients.
 Dr. Freeman follows a vegan diet.

-This video is not supported by your browser at this time."While potato chips and soda would technically qualify as a plant-based diet, that is not what we're advocating," said Dr. Freeman.
+"While potato chips and soda would technically qualify as a plant-based diet, that is not what we're advocating," said Dr. Freeman.
 "Your diet should be well balanced, with low-fat plant foods, including whole grains and plants."

 On average, plant-based diets are lower in calories and more dense in nutrients.
 The bulk of calories in a balanced diet come from whole grain starches mixed with vegetables, some fruit and legumes (beans, lentils, peanuts, etc.).
 One caveat with plant-based diets is that they often lack B12 vitamins, but most soy and almond milks are supplemented with B12.
 Dr. Freeman says a sample daily plant-based diet could look like: